 Addiction is known to be a progressive and complex disease, affecting every facet of an individual’s life.
 When an individual is ready to get sober and recover from the causes and effects of their addiction, it is important to attend professional substance abuse treatment.
-During drug and alcohol rehab, patients are able to receive physical and psychological care as well as support from staff and peers.
+During drug and alcohol rehab in New Jersey, patients are able to receive physical and psychological care as well as support from staff and peers.
 To promote treatment for each client and their unique needs, addiction treatment programs offer a variety of different types of therapy including group therapy.

 Typically, one of the most important aspects of addiction treatment is participation in group therapy.
 Group counseling sessions allow patients to relate and connect with other individuals who have experienced and understand what it’s like to struggle with addiction.
 In addition, group therapy teaches patients how to be vulnerable, process their emotions effectively, and build intimate, mutually-supportive friendships.